davidensinger/davidensinger.github.io/app/_posts/2013-04-10-inline-svg-with-png-fallback.md

 </svg>
 {% endhighlight %}

 The final step is to put the SVG code into a **group** (`g`) and then wrap the group and foreignObject in a **switch** (`switch`) element.
 The switch will then evaluate the children elements in order.
-The first element that has the proper attributes will be rendered, which will be the the group with the SVG.
+The first element that has the proper attributes will be rendered, which will be the group with the SVG.

 {% highlight xml %}
 <svg>